Matt McCoy (rugby league): Playing career

 Originally from Wolumla, New South Wales where he broke into the first grade rugby league team at age 15, during World War II he served as an anti-aircraft gunner and played rugby league in Darwin.
 After a car accident which resulted in a serious eye injury, McCoy was relocated to Sydney and started playing first grade football in the New South Wales Rugby Football League for the Eastern Suburbs club during the 1945 NSWRFL season.
 After the war ended he returned to the South Coast where he captain-coached Bega Roosters to premiership honours and in 1947 represented Country New South Wales against City at the Sydney Cricket Ground before a crowd of 50,000.

 McCoy returned to Sydney and started playing for St. George from the 1948 NSWRFL season and in the final games of the season he captained the club.
 He was selected to play representative football for City NSW, kicking seven goals against Country in pouring rain in 1949.
 Later that year he played for St. George in the 1949 NSWRFL season's grand final at centre, scoring a try and kicking a goal in their 19–12 victory against South Sydney.
-After that McCoy was selected to tour New Zealand with the Australian national team, becoming Kangaroo No. 268 and appearing in the two Test matches, scoring the match-winning try in the second one to level the series.
+After that McCoy was selected 1949 Kangaroo tour of New Zealand with the Australian national team, becoming Kangaroo No. 268 and appearing in both Test matches, scoring the match-winning try in the second one to level the series.
 He was the tour's top points scorer with 55 from 7 games.

 A knee injury cut short McCoy's time with St. George and he didn't play any football in 1953, instead coaching St George's juniors to win their competition.
 After that he would play the remainder of his career as a captain-coach, moving to Queensland and joining Rockhampton's Fitzroy club.
+During the 1954 Great Britain Lions tour McCoy played for Central Queensland against the British in Rockhampton, kicking 3 goals.
 The following year McCoy played in the Riverina for Leeton's club.
 In 1957 he returned to Rockhampton with Fitzroy and the following year joined the Christian Brothers club.
 McCoy's final year of playing was in 1959 with Townsville's Centrals club.